 We appreciate you taking the time to summarize your evaluation of the received reviews this was very helpful in formulating our responses.
 Here are a few extra recommendations.
 It would be nice to define sexual antagonism in the introduction.
 References should be numerical designations and listed in order of citing rather than alphabetically by author.
 The following paper seems germane: Matsumoto and Kitano.
 2016.
 The intricate relationship between sexually antagonistic selection and the evolution of sex chromosome fusions.
 Journal of Theoretical Biology 404:97-108.

-We have edited the introduction to clearly define sexual antagonism and have also included a citation to the suggested article….
+We have edited the introduction to clearly define sexual antagonism line 27-29 and have also included a citation to the suggested article….